- PSY FPX 5201 Assessment 2 Literature Synthesis

 Common Themes

 Fortunately, one popular trend is the issue of healthcare accessibility and equality, which is related to Martha Bernal’s research on cultural adaptation in psychological practice.
 The role of telehealth can quickly intervene in the service delivery gaps that affect these populations with regard to mental health care.
-Also, following the principles of behavior, B. F. Skinner postulated that easy access to and the freedom of using telehealth would increase patients’ compliance and would maintain positive new behaviors through the constant interactions brought about by telehealth (Skinner, 1953).
+Also, following the principles of behaviour, B. F. Skinner postulated that easy access to and the freedom of using telehealth would increase patients’ compliance and would maintain positive new behaviours through the constant interactions brought about by telehealth (Skinner, 1953).

 Counter Opinions